Why Personal Change Is So Hard (And How to Finally Break Old Patterns)

 "I’ll think about it."

-A real decision sounds very different.
+A real decision or intention sounds very different.

 It sounds like: